Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/FifthProject-TourGuideApp/README.md

 # Realisation - Bulgaria Tour Guide

-Note: Works on all screen resolutions.
-Landscape and portrait mode.
-This is not a commercial application.
+Note: This is not a commercial application.
 The video used in the application is owned by http://bulgariatravel.org/ and is here only for educational purposes!

 ![GitHub Logo](Screenshots/screen_01.png)     ![GitHub Logo](Screenshots/screen_02.png)
 ![GitHub Logo](Screenshots/screen_03.png)     ![GitHub Logo](Screenshots/screen_04.png)